MinJunKang/DualPixelFace/README.md

 - **How to get dataset?**

 1. Download, read [LICENSE AGREEMENT](https://drive.google.com/file/d/1HaYd8fqxoeAAtcCZzkAYQe9KwgAKwpgA/view?usp=sharing), and confirm that all the terms are agreed.
-Then scan the signed [LICENSE AGREEMENT](https://drive.google.com/file/d/1HaYd8fqxoeAAtcCZzkAYQe9KwgAKwpgA/view?usp=sharing).
-(Electronic signature is allowed.)
+2. Then scan the signed [LICENSE AGREEMENT](https://drive.google.com/file/d/1HaYd8fqxoeAAtcCZzkAYQe9KwgAKwpgA/view?usp=sharing).
+(Digital signature is allowed.)
-2. Send an email to kmmj2005@gmail.com with your signed agreement.
+3. Send an email to kmmj2005@gmail.com with your signed agreement.

 - **Directory structure of our dataset**
 ```